LukeDeWaal/ISA_Calculator/README.md

     - Install isacalc
     - Import isacalc as isa
     - Define the Atmosphere Model: isa.get_atmosphere()
-    - Calculate the Temperature, Pressure and Density at height h using isa.calculate_at_h(h, atmosphere_model)
+    - It calculates, at the defined height:
+        - Temperature
+        - Pressure
+        - Density
+        - Speed of sound
+        - Dynamic Viscosity

 And thats it!
 An example Script: